Tetrakern/fictioneer-liminal/README.md

 # Fictioneer Liminal

-Child theme of [Fictioneer](https://github.com/Tetrakern/fictioneer) for Wordpress with less boxes, less colors, and lighter shadows.
+~~Child theme of [Fictioneer](https://github.com/Tetrakern/fictioneer) for Wordpress with less boxes, less colors, and lighter shadows.~~

+This child theme is no longer compatible with Fictioneer as of 5.12.0 or later.
+Since everything this theme did can now also be achieved with the Customizer, it will no longer be updated.

 ## Screenshots